Syndesmotic Level | Stability Determines Treatment | Ring Injury Concept

 - Weber B stability determined by deltoid ligament and syndesmosis integrity

-- Medial clear space greater than 4.5mm indicates deltoid rupture = unstable
+- Medial clear space over 4mm on the mortise view, or greater than the superior clear space, indicates deltoid rupture = unstable

 - Syndesmotic screws placed 2-4cm above joint, parallel to joint line